Intermodal Container Guide: Types, Uses, and Specifications

 Indeed, these larger-sized shipping containers have 60% more capacity than standard 40-foot containers.
 Especially among rail and intermodal marine container transportation, this gain represents a significant advantage when shipping merchandise abroad.

-The pallet wide containers’ sizing
+The pallet-wide containers’ sizing

 You might have also heard of “pallet-wide” containers.